inrazhtet/ArlingtonProbabilisticLinkage/README.md

 #### Datasets

-As a proof of concept, we deploy probabilistic linkage on the following three datasets.
+As a proof of concept, we deployed probabilistic linkage on the following three datasets.

 1. Behavioral Health for Children and Aging Population dataset (Web Vision)
 2. Economic Independence dataset (ETO)
 3. Community Service dataset (Anasazi)

-#### Some of my contributions to the project
+#### My contributions to the project

-Sayali and I pair-coded the initial deduplication for the ETO dataset.
+Sayali and I paircoded the initial deduplication for the ETO dataset.
 We based it off on our P.I's preliminary code.
-Furthermore, this is replicated across the other two datasets by each of us and finally, we pair-coded again on linking all three datasets.
+Furthermore, this code scheme is replicated across the other two datasets by each of us and finally, we paircoded again on linking all three datasets.
 Below, I have outlined a few of the **key** steps to achieve a deduplicated dataset.
 A code snippet of the first ETO file is included in this repository.

 *Please refer to the poster for a quick overview of Fellegi-Sunter probabilistic linkage method*